 Sound Health Network

-A partnership of the Arts Endowment with the University of California, San Francisco in collaboration with the National Institutes of Health (NIH), the John F. Kennedy Center for the Performing Arts, and Renée Fleming, the center’s artistic advisor.
-The Sound Health Network was established to promote research and public awareness about the impact of music on health and wellness.
+A partnership of the NEA with the University of California, San Francisco in collaboration with the National Institutes of Health (NIH), the John F. Kennedy Center for the Performing Arts, and Renée Fleming, the center’s artistic advisor.
+The Sound Health Network (SHN) was established to promote research and public awareness about the impact of music on health and wellness.
+Visit SHN’s website for a database of key scientific publications on music and health research, webinars, funding opportunities, and more.

 Creative Forces: NEA Military Healing Arts Network